mbodiai/embdata/README.md

 ### A good chunk of data wrangling and exploratory data analysis that just works.
-See [embodied-agents](https://github.com/mbodiai/embodied-agents) for full examples.
+See [embodied-agents](https://github.com/mbodiai/embodied-agents) for real world usage.

+## Plot, filter and transform your data with ease.
+On any type of data structure.

 [![Video Title](https://img.youtube.com/vi/L5JqM2_rIRM/0.jpg)](https://www.youtube.com/watch?v=L5JqM2_rIRM)